21003407/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 Find the accuracy of the model and predict the required values by importing the required module from sklearn.
 Program:
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:  A JOSNS JAY AUTHERS
+Developed by:  A JOANS JAY AUTHERS
 RegisterNumber: 212221240019

 import pandas as pd